verbb/formie/docs/theming/custom-rendering.md

 Stepping through the above, we prepare an array of HTML attributes, for the `<form>` element, and use Craft's `attr()` Twig function to apply them - it's a little easier than all those attributes!

 :::warning
 Make sure the form keeps Formie's browser attributes such as `data-formie`, `data-formie-form`, and the related `data-formie-*` settings.
-Without them, Formie's JavaScript will not initialize correctly, and features like client-side validation, conditions, payments, and captchas can break.
+Without them, Formie's JavaScript will not initialise correctly, and features like client-side validation, conditions, payments, and captchas can break.
 :::

 If you are intentionally deferring startup for a specific form, mirror `initJs: false` with `data-formie-init="false"` on the form root so Formie's automatic startup skips that form until your own bundle mounts it.